pviscone/SampleFactory/README.md

 Keep in mind that the strings in scripts below covered with `$` such as `$THIS$` has to be replaced with user's own configuration.

-Comments/feedbacks will be appreciated.
-- email : shjeon@NOSPAMcern.ch
-- skype : sihyun_jeon

 **Also note that sample production might be computationally heavy job.
-So just becareful when trying to massively produce samples as it can bottleneck the whole server affecting other people's jobs.**
+So just be careful when trying to massively produce samples as it can bottleneck the whole server affecting other people's jobs.**

 # Running the Sample Factory